aleleio/aleleio-api/README.md

 If you don't have time or none of the above work for you but you would still like to help, you can give money to support alele.io.
 This will help pay the server bills and it's also a great motivation to see that people like your work so much, they are willing to give money.
 Motivation is key to keep alele.io going.
-Finally, there are plans to pay developers to help with realising more complex features (e.g. native iOS/Android apps).
+Finally, there are plans to pay developers to help with realising more complex features (e.g. iOS/Android apps).
 Your donation ensures that development is going to happen a lot faster:

 [![Donate](docs/readme-donate.png)](https://donorbox.org/alele-io-donation)